Doctors Note Logo

 Snoring may or may not be present.

 Because sleep apnea increases the risk of heart disease, stroke, diabetes, and falls, it's important to take symptoms seriously.
-If you're experiencing unexplained daytime fatigue along with any of these symptoms, you can quickly check whether Sleep Apnea Syndrome might be contributing to your sleepiness using a free, AI-powered symptom checker designed to help identify potential causes.
+If you're experiencing unexplained daytime fatigue along with any of these signs, a free AI-powered symptom checker can help you quickly assess whether Sleep Apnea Syndrome might be behind your sleepiness—giving you clarity before your next doctor's appointment.

 If symptoms are present, speak to a doctor promptly, as sleep apnea is treatable and early care can make a meaningful difference.